 J.1 Motivation

 A major challenge for emerging IP-based networks is to provide adequate Quality of Experience (QoE) and Quality of Service (QoS) for new multimedia services and applications.
 An example is Extended Reality (XR) applications, including Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).
 In such applications, QoE is critical because bad quality may cause people using it have nauseas and sickness.
-Another example is new services emerging in fixed and mobile broadband.
+Another example is new services emerging in fixed, mobile, ultra reliable low latency communications (uRLLC) and massive machine type communications (mMTC) broadband.
 All of these services are inherently multi-media, incorporating audio, video, environments, and interactive control functions, and the QoE is affected by many different categories of factors.
 The performance requirements and associated measurement methodologies for each of these aspects need to be defined.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-G.1010, G.1011, G.1030, G.1031, G.1032, G.1034, G.1035, G.1040, G.1050, G.1070, G.1071, G.1072, G.1080, G.1081, G.1082, G.1091, P.917, P.919, P.1010, Y.1562.
+G.1010, G.1011, G.1030, G.1031, G.1032, G.1034, G.1035, G.1036, G.1040, G.1050, G.1070, G.1071, G.1072, G.1080, G.1081, G.1082, G.1091, P.917, P.919, P.1010, Y.1562.

 J.2 Question